Andy Ibáñez Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.
+- The Marlins pitching staff ranks fourth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.11 team ERA ranks 13th across all league pitching staffs.
+- The Marlins have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

-- Marlins pitchers combine to give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to rank 11th in baseball in home runs allowed (116 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up two hits.
+- In his most recent time out on Sunday against the Colorado Rockies, the lefty tossed seven innings, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.